dalikewara/dalikewara.github.io/docs/legal-and-license.md

     GNU General Public License v3.0 original text -> [https://www.gnu.org/licenses/gpl-3.0.txt](https://www.gnu.org/licenses/gpl-3.0.txt).

+!!! abstract "Engine License"

-> Licenses for any engines used to build this website belong to their respective owners and are not covered by this website's license.
+    Licenses for any engines used to build this website belong to their respective owners and are not covered by this website's license.

+## ⚠ Terms of Use

+You’re welcome to read and share anything on this website, as long as you give proper credit.
+Please don’t use it in ways that could cause harm.
+The content here is written with care, but it may not always be 100% accurate or up to date.
+Use it as a reference, not as an absolute source of truth.
+Whatever you decide to do with the information is your own responsibility.
+This website can’t be held responsible for any problems or losses that might come up.

+!!! info

+    These Terms of Use might change from time to time without notice.
+Check back here if you need to stay updated.

 ## 😎 Attribution